awsdeployer/AWS-CB-MICROSERVICE/README.md

 - The platform is designed for educational and demonstration purposes.
 - All service and API interactions are secured and monitored.

----

-*For more details, refer to the in-repo documentation and Kubernetes manifests.
-No source code is exposed in this README.*

----

-If you need a rendered UML or workflow diagram, you can use the above textual diagrams with tools like [PlantUML](https://plantuml.com/) or [Mermaid](https://mermaid-js.github.io/).